Topological superradiant state in Fermi gases with cavity induced spin-orbit coupling: Model

 \section{Model}

 We consider a quasi-one-dimensional, two-component Fermi gas strongly coupled to an optical cavity.
-While the cavity is transversely pumped by a laser field, the pumping laser and the cavity field couple two hyperfine states in the ground-state manifold of each atom in two-photon Raman processes (see Fig.~\ref{fig:config}).
-While fermions in the cavity are non-interacting, they are subject to a background lattice potential, whose parameters can be controlled independently.
+While the cavity is transversely pumped by a laser field, the pumping laser and cavity field couple two hyperfine states in the ground-state manifold of each atom in two-photon Raman processes (see Fig.~\ref{fig:config}).
+The fermions are subject to a background lattice potential whose parameters can be controlled independently.
 This can be achieved, for example, by using a two-mode cavity~\cite{twomodcavexp}.
 While the atoms are coupled to one of the modes (pumped by A in Fig.~\ref{fig:config}), the other mode is longitudinally pumped and provides the background potential (pumped by B in Fig.~\ref{fig:config}).
-The effective Hamiltonian for a single atom in the Fermi gas can be written as~\cite{wycavity}
+The effective Hamiltonian for a single atom in the Fermi gas can be written as~ \cite{wycavity} \begin{widetext}